manoelcampos/java-reflection-example/README.md

 ## Requirements

-The project was build using JDK 17.
+The project was built using JDK 17.

 ## Running